Watch the full video

 Teaching causes and consequences in history

-This video is part of Kapow Primary designed to build pupils’ ability to think critically about why events happened and their lasting effects.
+This teacher video is part of Kapow Primary’s History skills videos, designed to build teachers’ confidence and skills in developing the children’s understanding of why events happened and their lasting effects.